 The Work of Gila Golub provides a framework for daily implementation of tools which lead to lasting growth and healing, regardless of the particular challenges one may face.

-This program, and Gila’s individual attention to each client, has guided many people to transform addictions, illness, conflicted or shattered relationships and depression into health, wealth and peace.
+This program, and Gila’s individual attention to each client, has guided thousands of people to transform addictions, illness, conflicted or shattered relationships and depression into health, wealth and peace.
 Gila brings a dynamic teaching style that will give you the opportunity to fall in love with yourself, and to have that love reflected back to you.

 The Work is presented in a comprehensive program that consists of two introductory workshops, an annual eight day residential intensive retreat, private sessions, ongoing weekly Circles as well as the most brilliantly facilitated Breathwork on the planet and other seminars throughout the year.
 Gila’s Work is unique and effective because it is a complete transformational curriculum.

 If you really want to make your life better and are committed to doing your own work with our tremendously effective guidance, we welcome you.